-12 wearable predictions for 2017
+12 wearable predictions for 2017 | MobileSyrup

-The new year has arrived and it is going to be one big year for wearable tech.
-Each year I look into my connected crystal ball and peek into the future to predict what might happen in the world of wearables in 2017.
+The new year has arrived and it’s going to be one big year for wearable tech.

-Here is how I think it will all shake down this year for the wearable world.
+Evey year I look into my connected crystal ball and peek into the future to predict what might happen in the world of wearables.
+Here is how I think 2017 will shake down for the wearable world.

 1. Wearable tech comes into focus with AI